johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - Sorting is stable and deterministic.

 **Prompt to Copilot:**
-“Implement `src/core/score` to compute a numeric priority using severity, impact, and effort, then sort issues descending by priority.
-Keep the function pure and unit-testable.”
+"Implement `src/core/score` to compute a numeric priority using severity, impact, and effort, then sort issues descending by priority.
+Keep the function pure and unit-testable."

+---

+## Step 8.5 — Error handling & logging

+**Goal:** Add graceful error handling for blocked pages, timeouts, or missing elements.
+**Requirements:** A lightweight logging utility and error handling strategy for checks.
+**Acceptance Criteria:**

+- Checks log warnings instead of crashing when a page fails to load.
+- Missing elements (e.g., no skip-link) are treated as findings, not exceptions.
+- Logger utility provides info, warn, and error levels.

+**Prompt to Copilot:**
+"Create a lightweight logging utility in `src/core/logger.ts` that wraps console with severity levels (info, warn, error).
+Update checks and runner to log warnings when pages fail or elements are missing, and continue the audit."

 ---